Antioch College students stretch in co-op jobs

 What do toilets and politics have in common?
 Potential metaphors aside, they both figured prominently in the recent co-op placements of Antioch’s first-year students, who returned just a few weeks ago from their first Antioch co-op experience.

-Gabe Amrhein of Yellow Springs worked with the Rich Earth Institute in Brattleboro, Vermont, researching the potential of human urine to work as fertilizer for agricultural purposes.
+Emma Amrhein of Yellow Springs worked with the Rich Earth Institute in Brattleboro, Vermont, researching the potential of human urine to work as fertilizer for agricultural purposes.

-“A lot of people are rethinking how they look at food from the input side, but not many people are looking at the output,” he said of why he found his co-op topic compelling.
+“A lot of people are rethinking how they look at food from the input side, but not many people are looking at the output,” she said of why he found his co-op topic compelling.
 “Our sewage systems are really wasteful and outdated.
 People don’t realize how much is wasted with toilets, both water and potential fertilizer.”

 In order to address the issue of output, the Rich Earth Institute, a nonprofit research institution, collects human urine and designs and executes experiments to learn more about its potential use for large and small scale farmers.
 For his co-op, Amrhein participated in all aspects of the organization, from public relations and the “Urine Brigade” (which collects urine) to building and setting up equipment for experiments.